-The government has asked the Commission to examine these greenhouse gas removal technologies, to assess the role they could play in delivering negative emissions and the policies needed to incentivise their rollout.
+The government asked the Commission to examine these greenhouse gas removal technologies and assess the role they could play in delivering negative emissions and the policies needed to incentivise their rollout.

 Call for evidence opens on potential of greenhouse gas removal infrastructure to boost UK net zero strategy

 The National Infrastructure Commission is inviting businesses, policy makers, scientists, academics, thinktanks and investors to share their views on the potential of emerging technologies designed to remove harmful greenhouse gas emissions directly from the atmosphere and store them.
 The Commission has today launched a new call for evidence as part of its study examining how...